FredHutch/diy-cromwell-server/README.md

 We have also been building other places to find information about both workflow managers being supported at the Fred Hutch via [this GitHub Project](https://github.com/orgs/FredHutch/projects/8).

+Amy also made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).

 ## Steps to prepare
 If you have questions about these steps, feel free to contact Amy Paguirigan (`apaguiri`) or `scicomp`.